Gameknight5249/Gameknight-CTF_Library/repetitions-generalskills.md

 I almost stopped decoding the base64 code after three or four times

 # What I Learned:
-I learned the tell-tale sign of a base64 code: the two equal to signs at the end: "=="
+I learned the tell-tale sign of a base64 code: the two "equal to" signs at the end: "=="